All About Naturopathic Medicine

 Typically, conventional medicine is most effective for acute conditions.

-If you have an infection or a broken bone, you may need antibiotics or pharmaceuticals or some other form of treatment from a medical doctor.
+If you’ve an infection or a broken bone, you may need antibiotics, or pharmaceuticals, or some other form of treatment from a medical doctor.

 It’s a great idea to have a team of professionals supporting your health, including a medical doctor and a naturopathic doctor, because the two can and should coexist.